neuro-inc/neuro-flow/reference/workflow-syntax/batch-workflow-syntax/README.md

 ## `tasks`

 List of tasks and action calls that this batch workflow contains.
 Unlike jobs in live workflows, all tasks are executed with one command in the order specified by [`tasks.needs`](./#tasks-needs).
-To start execution, run `neuro-flow bake <batch-id>`.
+To start execution, run `apolo-flow bake <batch-id>`.

 **Example:**